rtmigo/fmap_dart/README.md

 Uint8List fromDisk = diskBytes.loadBytesSync('myKey');
 ```

 Each item actually stored in a separate file.
 So it's just named files.
+Fast, simple and reliable.

 This does not impose any restrictions on the keys.
 They can be of any length and can contain any characters.